 - Premature withdrawal : Most of the company Fixed Deposits Schemes have lock-in period (like 3-6 months).
 Also, they levy penalty charges for premature withdrawals.
 Do look at this clause before choosing the schemes.
 These details are provided in the Scheme’s application form.

 - Calculation of Returns: ‘Rate of interest’ is the main selling point of these schemes.
-So, I have observed that these schemes generally highlight the EFFECTIVE ANNUALIZED Yields.
-You need to know the difference between nominal interest rate and yield.
+So, I have observed that these schemes generally highlight the Effective Annualized Yields.
+Let’s understand the difference between nominal interest rate and effective yield.

-Example: Above are the interest rates offered by Mahindra Finance FD scheme (Cumulative).
+Example: Let’s assume that above are the interest rates offered by a FD scheme (Cumulative).
 They display Effective yields on deposits.
 If you observe the effective yield rates are higher than the interest rates.
 Lets us understand this concept.

 As per this scheme, a Deposit of Rs 10k becomes Rs 15,742 after 60 months (5 years).
 It’s s a gain of Rs 5,742 (Rs 15,752 -Rs 10,000).
 One year gain is Rs 1148 (5742/5).
 In percentage term it is 11.48%, which is shown as EFFECTIVE YIELD.